gobbyo/IoT/docs/tutorial-deployiothub.md

 - **Automation**.
 ARM templates can be used to automate the deployment of resources, which can save time and reduce the risk of errors.
 - **Consistency**.
 ARM templates can help ensure that resources are deployed consistently across environments, which can be especially important for maintaining compliance with corporate standards or regulatory requirements.

-Overall, using an ARM template to deploy services can provide a number of benefits, including increased efficiency, reliability, and consistency in the deployment process.

 No need to avoid using the [Azure portal user interfaces](https://portal.azure.com) entirely as it is a great way to visualize any Azure service and all its settings.

 ## Prerequisites